shannonalliance/mlflow-on-ec2-with-s3-artifacts-and-basic-auth/README.md

 ### mlflow_server

+Before proceeding with this step, you will need to install ansible on your machine.

+An alternative would be to `ssh` in to your running instance and run the instructions listed in the `terraform/mlflow/ansible/start_mlflow_server.yml` file manually.

 In the code editor of your choice, lets make the following changes within the mlflow_server module:

 - In the ansible folder, create a `hosts.ini` file.